devscola/Consensus/README.md

 ## Run tests in local environment:

-To run the test you must have the Consensus app up:
+To run the test you must have the Consensus app up.

-preapare the local project
+Prepare the local project:

 ~~~
 bundle exec rake prepare